regbo/lfp-env/README.md

 `lfp-env --version` prints only the raw semver, for example `0.2.6`.

-Any unrecognized trailing arguments are treated as package selectors and run as `mise use -g ...` after the default toolchain setup completes.
+Trailing package selectors are installed with `mise use -g ...` after the default toolchain setup completes.

 ## Configuration